 I also work with individuals to explore relationship difficulties.
 I work collaboratively with you to create a safe environment for you to explore needs, uncertainties and fears.
 It may be that you're feeling unfulfilled within your relationship, confused, fearful of being on your own or afraid of change and its impact on others.

-I have a Post Graduate Diploma in Counselling and Psychotherapy, I've worked and trained as a Couples Counsellor within Relate, I am also a trained Emotionally Focused Couples Therapist.
+I have a Post Graduate Diploma in Counselling and Psychotherapy, I've worked and trained as a Couples Counsellor within Relate, I've also studies the Certificate in Psychosexual Studies at Tavistock Relationships London and I'm a trained Emotionally Focused Couples Therapist.

 Emotionally Focused Therapy (EFT) is a scientifically proven approach of resolving relationship conflict.
 Studies show that 70-75% of couples working with an EFT Therapist move from relationship distress to recovery during the course of their therapy and approximately 90% show significant improvement.

-I have counselling rooms available in York and Leeds, I also offer Web counselling through the VSee secure web site.
+I have counselling rooms available in York and Leeds, I also offer Counselling online via Zoom.

 I do try to be flexible around client availability.

 If you have any questions please feel free to contact me.

 Qualifications and Training